NikolasEnt/NikolasEnt.github.io/resume.md

 Development of CV-based Analytics for elite football clubs.

 _Responsibilities:_
 * Architect a Deep Learning system for match data capturing.
-Research and development of DL solutions for LIDAR and visual data analytics: object detection and tracking, segmentation, person re-identification, pose estimation, event detection, data fusion.
+Spearheaded the development of a real-time Deep Learning system to extract insights from visual and LIDAR data via object detection, tracking, segmentation, person re-identification, pose estimation, event detection, and multi-modal data fusion.
-* Leading AI projects with cross-functional teams, e.g.: a project on transition to real-time data processing.
+* Led AI projects in cross-functional teams, e.g.: a project on transition to real-time data processing.
+Ensured adherence to best development practices and deep learning experimentation strategies to foster technological excellence.

 _Achievements:_
-* The system is being deployed in commercial operation in the majority of The English Premier League stadiums.
+* Architected and executed an operational system deployed across the majority of the English Premier League stadiums, achieving industry-leading player tracking accuracy.
-* The results allowed 5x time cost reduction of the data processing.
-The startup [raised £4m](https://news.sky.com/story/athlete-tracking-start-up-sportlight-scores-with-1634m-fundraising-12643021) in 2022.
+* The results allowed 5x time cost reduction of the data processing and an order of magnitude upscale in operations.

 __08/2017 - 08/2020,__ __Leading Computer Vision R&D__ _Constanta/OSAI_